jellenberger312/jellenberger312/README.md

 ## About Me

 - Currently studying Computer Science
-- Interested in AI, machine learning, and robotics
+- Interested in AI, machine learning, and biology
 - Enjoy working with Python, Java, and C++
 - Active in study groups and coding communities